eclipse-archived/codewind-docs/docs/_documentations/overview.md

 5. **Ability to toggle between auto-build and manual build settings** Have control over when you want to implement Codewind's auto-build feature.

-6. **Project details displayed in a user-friendly panel on your IDE** Use Codewind's Project Overview interface to instantly view the endpoint, container ID, location on disk, build and run status, and ports.
+6. **Project details displayed in a user friendly panel on your IDE** Use Codewind's Project Overview interface to instantly view the endpoint, container ID, location on disk, build and run status, and ports.

 7. **Access application, build, and container logs and run commands from within the container without leaving your IDE** Codewind integrates with your IDE's terminal window and Problems and Output panels for a smooth test and debug experience.
 Additionally, you can open a shell session inside your container with a simple click.